 3. Targeted Cancer Therapies

-Currently established standard chemotherapies are toxic for healthy cells.
-Targeted cancer therapies are drugs that work either by interfering the function of specific molecules or by only targeting known cancerous cells, in order to minimize damage to healthy cells.
+Currently, established standard chemotherapies are toxic for healthy cells.
+Targeted cancer therapies are drugs that work either by interfering with the function of specific molecules or by only targeting known cancerous cells, in order to minimize damage to healthy cells.
 According to the National Cancer Institute, “Eventually, treatments may be individualized based on the unique set of molecular targets produced by the patient’s tumor.”

 4. 3D visualization and augmented reality for surgery

 Surgery is brutal on a human body, and medical breakthroughs that make the surgical and healing process more efficient is always welcomed.
 Biotechnology has now made it possible for doctors to view an entire 3D image of the inside of a patient’s body through the use of MRI and CT scans.
-This allows each organ to be precisely projected, so that the surgeon can make small, targeted incisions to minimize bodily trauma to the patient.
+This allows each organ to be precisely projected so that the surgeon can make small, targeted incisions to minimize bodily trauma to the patient.
 Furthermore, augmented reality would allow pertinent information to be displayed directly overlaid over the relevant body parts.

 5. HPV vaccine